Categories

 Keep in mind, when Heins & La Farge designed the arches, they were to support a massive lantern and tower.
 The lantern would fill the crossing with light from large windows.
 With that in mind, the arches would need to be quite massive.
 Arch construction depends essentially on a wedge.
 If a series of wedge-shaped blocks, ones in which the upper edge is wider than the lower edge, are set flank to flank, the result is an arch.
 Voussoir is the term for these blocks on both the arches and the buttresses.

 Notice the staggered joints on the voussoirs that are side by side.
-A row a two voussoirs is flanked on each side by three voussoirs.
+A row of two voussoirs is flanked on each side by three voussoirs.
 This design further strengthens the arch.

 Voussoir on Arch